ggandor/lightspeed.nvim/README.md

 details.

-That said, Lightspeed will check for conflicts with any custom mappings created by you or other plugins, and will not overwite them, unless explicitly told so.
+That said, Lightspeed will check for conflicts with any custom mappings created by you or other plugins, and will not overwrite them, unless explicitly told so.
 To set alternative keymaps, you can use the `<Plug>` keys listed in `:h lightspeed-custom-mappings`.